-The proposed development is located advantageously along the Wyandotte Street East right-of-way.
-Wyandotte Street East is classified as a Class II Arterial Road (OP, Vol. II, 2.7.9.12 (e)).
+The proposed development is located advantageously along the Wyandotte Street East right-of-way and the future extension of the Clover Avenue right-of-way.
+Wyandotte Street East is classified as a Class II Arterial Road and Clover Avenue is classified as a Class I Collector Road (OP, Vol. II, 2.7.9.12 (b, e)).
 Medium and high density residential developments are encouraged to be located along either Collector or Arterial roads throughout the City (OP, 7.2.6.18 (c)).
 Wyandotte Street East is also classified as a City Corridor as identified in the Official Plan - Schedule J: Urban Structure Plan.
 City Corridors may support higher density residential opportunities and are intended to promote the relationship between transit, pedestrians, and corridor intensification (OP, 3.3.2.1).